Short Butterfly Spread: Legs, Strikes, Risk

 What are the characteristics of this option strategy?

-The Short Butterfly Option Strategy is a limited risk and limited profit options trading strategy that combines a bear put spread and a bull call spread.
-In this strategy, the investor will purchase a put at a certain strike price, sell two near-the-money puts, and buy another put at a higher strike price.
-This means the investor is shorting the volatility at the short strikes and buying the volatilities at the higher.
+Short butterfly spreads are limited risk, limited profit positions built from a bear spread and a bull spread across three strikes.
+In this strategy, the investor will sell a put at a lower strike price, buy two near-the-money puts, and sell another put at a higher strike price, all for a net credit.
+That leaves the investor long volatility at the body and short volatility at the wings, so the position wants a large move and takes its maximum loss if the stock pins the middle strike.

 Is this a bullish, bearish or neutral strategy?

-The Short Butterfly Option Strategy is a neutral strategy.
-Therefore, the strategy will perform best when the stock is at, near or slightly above the body of the butterfly by expiration.
+The Short Butterfly Option Strategy is a long-volatility strategy.
+It performs best when the stock finishes outside the wings of the butterfly by expiration, and takes its maximum loss at the body.

 Is this a beginner or an advanced option strategy?